davintjan/imitationLearningEE/README.md

 # Imitation Learning for 7-DOF Robot Trajectories
-We used feedforward MLP to learn the trajectories
+We used feedforward MLP to learn the trajectories.
+The trained and developed imitation learning model achieved position and orientation RMSE of < 0.0001 from expert trajectories
 ## Models Overview

 1. **Trajectory Imitation Without Noise and Offset**